deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

 Introduction
 ~~~~~~~~~~~~

-The Dialog Flow Framework (DFF) is a modern tool for designing conversational services.
+Chatsky is a modern tool for designing conversational services.

-DFF introduces a specialized Domain-Specific Language (DSL) based on standard Python functions and data structures
+Chatsky introduces a specialized Domain-Specific Language (DSL) based on standard Python functions and data structures
 which makes it very easy for developers with any level of expertise to design a script for user - bot interaction.
 The script comes in a form of a *dialog graph* where
 each node equals a specific state of the dialog, i.e. a specific conversation turn.
 The graph includes the majority of the conversation logic, and covers one or several user scenarios, all in a single Python dict.

-In this tutorial, we describe the basics of DFF API,
+In this tutorial, we describe the basics of Chatsky API,
-and walk you through the process of creating and maintaining a conversational service with the help of DFF.
+and walk you through the process of creating and maintaining a conversational service with the help of Chatsky.

-Creating Conversational Services with DFF
+Creating Conversational Services with Chatsky
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Installation
 ============

-To get started with DFF, you need to install its core dependencies, which can be done using the following command:
+To get started with Chatsky, you need to install its core dependencies, which can be done using the following command:

 .. code-block:: shell

-    pip3 install dff
+    pip3 install chatsky

 Defining Dialogue Goals and User Scenarios
 ==========================================

-To create a conversational service using Dialog Flow Framework (DFF), you start by defining the overall dialogue goal and breaking down the dialogue into smaller scenarios based on the user intents or actions that you want to cover.
+To create a conversational service using Chatsky, you start by defining the overall dialogue goal and breaking down the dialogue into smaller scenarios based on the user intents or actions that you want to cover.
-DFF's Domain-Specific Language makes it easy to break down the dialog script into `flows`, i.e. named groups of nodes unified by a specific purpose.
+Chatsky's Domain-Specific Language makes it easy to break down the dialog script into `flows`, i.e. named groups of nodes unified by a specific purpose.

 For instance, if one of the dialog options that we provide to the user is to play a game,